juglab/cryoCARE_pip/README.md

-# cryoCARE
+# cryoCARE (MPI Dortmund Edition)

-This package is a memory efficient implementation of [cryoCARE](https://github.com/juglab/cryoCARE_T2T).
+This package is a fork of a memory efficient implementation of [cryoCARE](https://github.com/juglab/cryoCARE_T2T).

+Compared to the original implementation, the "MPI Dortmund" edition contains the following changes:
+* `cyroCARE_train` produces new, compressed and more protable model.
+This model can be copied and shared with others without relying on a certain folder structure.
+* `cryoCARE_predict` supports to predict multiple tomograms in one run
+* Streamlined installation instructions
+* Minor changes/ fixed couple of bugs:
+    * Proper padding of tomograms to avoid black frames in the denoised tomograms
+    * Fix computation of validation cut off for small tomograms

 This setup trains a denoising U-Net for tomographic reconstruction according to the [Noise2Noise](https://arxiv.org/pdf/1803.04189.pdf) training paradigm.
 Therefor the user has to provide two tomograms of the same sample.
 The simplest way to achieve this is with direct-detector movie-frames.